blackducksoftware/synopsys-detect/documentation/src/main/markdown/gettingstarted/terms/tools.md

 # Tools

-[solution_name] tools are components that enable the scanning of your source code. [solution_name] uses several underlying tools to perform scanning including;
+[solution_name] tools are components that enable the scanning of your source code. [solution_name] uses several underlying tools to perform scanning including:
-Detector (for inspecting package manager dependencies)
+* Detector (for inspecting package manager dependencies)
-Signature Scanner (for inspecting the file system)
+* Signature Scanner (for inspecting the file system)
-Docker Inspector (for inspecting Docker container content)
+* Docker Inspector (for inspecting Docker container content)
-Bazel detector ( to discover dependencies in Bazel projects)
+* Bazel detector ( to discover dependencies in Bazel projects)
-Binary Analysis (used to determine components within binary files)
+* Binary Analysis (used to determine components within binary files)
-Vulnerability Impact Analysis Tool (generates a Vulnerability Impact Analysis Report)
+* Vulnerability Impact Analysis Tool (generates a Vulnerability Impact Analysis Report)

-IaC Scanner (--detect.tools=IAC_SCAN)and others.
+* IaC Scanner (supports infrastructure as code scanning)

 Optional properties can be specified to explicitly enable or disable these underlying tools, but by default [solution_name] will run both the Detector and Signature Scanner on the code being analyzed.

 The default tools that are run by [solution_name]: